Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 Collective Behavior In Systems Biology: A Primer on Modeling Infrastructure offers a survey of established and emerging methods for quantifying process behavior in cellular systems.
 It introduces and applies mathematics and related abstract methods to processes in biological systems - why they are used, how they work, and what they mean.
 Emphasizing differential equations in an interdisciplinary approach, this book discusses infrastructure for kinetic modeling, technological system and control theories, optimization, and process behavior in cellular networks.
 The knowledge that the reader gains will be valuable for entering and keeping up with a rapidly developing discipline.

 - Introduces basics of mathematical and abstract methods for understanding, predicting, and modifying collective behavior in cellular systems

-- Explains modeling structure for biomedical researchers who want to learn computational methods to take advantage of novel high-throughput data acquisition technologies available
+- Targets biomedical professionals as well as computational specialists who are willing to take advantage of novel high-throughput data acquisition technologies

 Graduate students in systems biology; researchers with biological/biomedical background willing to learn computational modelling

 - No. of pages:

 - Paperback ISBN: